Julsoul/standart_lib/README.md

 ## How It Works

-1.  **Initialization**: The script starts by loading configuration from environment variables (using a `.env` file), including the RPC URL and contract address.
+1.  **Initialization**: The script starts by loading configuration from environment variables (using a `.env` file), including the RPC URL, contract address, and ABI path.

 2.  **State Management**: It checks for a `last_processed_block.dat` file.
     -   If found, it resumes scanning from that block number, minus a `REORG_SAFETY_MARGIN` to handle potential blockchain reorganizations.
     -   If not found, it starts scanning from the current latest block to avoid processing the entire chain history on its first run.

 3.  **Polling Loop**: The `BridgeEventListener` enters an infinite loop:
     a.
 It fetches the latest block number from the chain.
     b.
 It compares this with its last processed block to determine the range of new blocks to scan.
     c.
 To avoid overwhelming the RPC node, it processes blocks in manageable chunks (e.g., 100 blocks at a time).
     d.
 It calls `BlockchainConnector` to get all `TokensLocked` events within that chunk.
     e.
 Each raw event is passed to the `EventProcessor` to be parsed and validated.
     f.
 Valid, parsed events are then sent to the `TransactionRelayer`, which sends the data to an external API.
     g.
 After scanning a chunk, it updates `last_processed_block.dat` to persist its progress.
     h.
 It waits for a configured poll interval before starting the next iteration.

-4.  **Error Handling**: The script includes robust error handling for network issues, invalid data, and API failures, logging them appropriately without crashing the service.
+4.  **Error Handling**: The script includes robust error handling for network issues, invalid data, and API failures, logging them appropriately without halting the service.

 ## Usage